teddywing/chrome-copy-urls-from-all-tabs/README.md

 ## Installing
-Download the latest .crx file from the [releases](https://github.com/teddywing/chrome-copy-urls-from-all-tabs/releases) page and open it in Chrome.
+Download the latest .crx file from the [releases](https://github.com/teddywing/chrome-copy-urls-from-all-tabs/releases) page.
+Drag and drop the file onto the Chrome Extensions page.

 ## License